Alaricdragon/Starlords_Temp/README.md

       * "setPledgedAgainst_CurrentProposal": boolean. sets whether the lord you are talking to has pledged opposition for the current proposal or not.
       * "setPledgedFor_PlayerProposal": boolean. sets whether the lord you are talking to has pledged support for the player proposal or not.
       * "setPledgedAgainst_PlayerProposal": boolean. sets whether the lord you are talking to has pledged support for the player proposal or not.
+      * "setPlayerSupportForLordProposal": boolean. sets weather the player is currently supporting the lords proposal, or is opposed to the lords proposal.
+      * "setPlayerSupportForCurProposal": boolean. sets weather the player is currently supporting the current proposal or is opposed to the current proposal.
       * "setSwayed": boolean. sets whether the lord you are talking to has been swayed or not. if so, they cannot be swayed until the next proposal.

     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"